openSUSE/libstorage-ng/doc/btrfs-multiple-devices.md

   btrfs device add /dev/sdc1 /test

-Sometimes after that the RAID levels should be changed but that is not supported.
+Sometimes after that the RAID levels should be changed, e.g. from DUP to RAID1, but that is not supported (see above).

 Removing a Device